 - Participate in the curriculum development process as it pertains to special needs seating and future Canadian training

 - Participate in continuing education webinar(s) following the training, available to members who want to learn more

 To be eligible for the funding members must submit receipts and a basic budget of their expenses.
-Eligible expenses include airfare, mileage, accommodation, $85CAD per diem*, and course registration fees.
+Eligible expenses include airfare, mileage at the rate of $0.30/km, accommodation, $85CAD per diem*, and course registration fees.
 Expenses reimbursed by another agency, entity, or employer cannot be submitted.
 Members must show proof of successful course completion before funds are given.

 - Course fee

 - The mileage rate of $0.30/km includes fuel; do not submit fuel receipts in addition to a mileage claim.
 Fuel receipts would be submitted when renting a car.

 - Car rental/fuel

 - Per diem shall be based on the US federal rate based on the state/county where the course is located, as detailed here: https://www.gsa.gov/portal/content/104877 The USD rate will be converted to Canadian funds and the maximum daily reimbursement will be $85 Canadian.
 Receipts are not required as this per diem is intended to cover meals and incidentals.)